 - Clutches and brakes in cars

 - Gaskets for furnaces

 Handling any of these asbestos-containing products could have exposed workers or military personnel, putting them at risk of mesothelioma later in life.

 Types of Asbestos Exposure

-While there has been a cutback on the use of asbestos in these areas, asbestos isn’t banned in the U.S. People can still be exposed to asbestos materials in the workplace.
+While there has been a cutback on the use of asbestos in these areas, asbestos isn’t banned in the U.S. People can still be exposed to asbestos materials in the workplace and beyond.

 Who’s Responsible for Your Asbestos Exposure?